-This plan will be reviewed annually as a minimum, or as needed, and may only be approved by the Environmental Manager, or delegate.
+This plan will be reviewed annually as a minimum, or as needed, and may only be approved by the Environment and Sustainability Lead, or delegate.

-Where minor amendments are required to this NVMP, the revised document will be issued to the ER for review and endorsement, in accordance with MCoA A30(j).
-The AA may also be requested by the ER to provide review and endorsement of minor amendments to the NVMP in accordance with MCoA A37(h)(iii).
+Where minor amendments are required to this NVMP, the revised document will be issued to the ER and AA for review and endorsement, in accordance with MCoA A30(j) and A36(e) respectively.
+The AA may also be requested by the ER to provide review and endorsement of minor amendments to the NVMP in accordance with MCoA A36(h)(iii).